-Trauma Rescue Aid’s 2-week livelihood program combines income-generating skills with trauma healing support
+Trauma Rescue Aid’s 2-week livelihood program combines income-generating skills with trauma healing support, serving as a model for Refugee-women IGA empowerment initiatives.

 For two weeks, Trauma Rescue Aid (TRAID) conducted a transformative Henna skills training program for 31 Sudanese refugee women in Seeta, Mukono.
 Most participants were survivors of gender-based violence and single mothers who lost their partners during the ongoing conflict in Sudan.

 With recent humanitarian funding cuts affecting refugee communities across Uganda, many families struggle to meet basic needs.
-This program aims to provide practical income-generating skills while creating a safe, therapeutic space for healing and community connection.
+This program aims to provide practical income-generating skills while creating a safe, therapeutic space for healing and community connection, helping refugee-women.

 Building Skills and Healing Trauma